Max Delay, Operation Successor Processing, and Overlapping Operations and MOs

 - The successor operation is limited to a single predecessor.

-- All of the activities scheduled on the resource where the successor operations are scheduled must have a max delay relationship with a predecessor operation.
+- All activities scheduled on the resource where the successor operations are scheduled must have a max delay relationship with a predecessor operation.

 - The use of helper or secondary resources is not compatible with Max Delay.